 - Another parent who has some similar challenges may be a good listening partner.

 - Discuss the practicalities.
-When might be good times for you both.
-How will you take turns being listened to.
-Week on, week off or half a session each.
+When might be a good time for you both?
+How will you take turns being listened to?
+A week on, a week off or half a session each?

 Agree on Guidelines

 - Both partners could print some of the information from this page or the table below to refer to.

 - Be clear about what you need from your listening partner: Active listening, a good vent, or problem-solving.